deztructor/parsed/README.md

 ### Parsing options

-Now there is only one parser debugging option avaiable -- 'is_trace', if it is set to True, parsing process will be traced into stderr.
+* is_trace: if it is set to True, parsing process will be traced into stderr

+* is_remember: if True --- use memoization

 What's next?
 ------------